 A Walk Through Early America

+At Firestone Farm, families get a glimpse of daily life in early America.
+There, visitors will see the animals, chores, and routines that shaped the country.
 Elsewhere, historical buildings and iconic artifacts tell stories of innovation, resilience, and change.
 From the Rosa Parks Bus (YES, the actual one–inside the main museum) to the evolution of transportation, history is everywhere.
+This is why it’s often considered a national treasure.
+It truly is.

 Practical Tips for Visiting